WSMorrison/BricksThenMadeNow/README.md

 ![Item detail sold out detail](/assets/readme-images/features/large-12-sold-out.png)

-Items are sold out item detail detail, including the download button after a purchase has been made.
-A twofer!
+Items are sold out item detail detail.
+Also shown here is the download button, where a customer can download the instructions of the items they have purchased.
+This is actually the crux of the entire website, and is very important.

 ![Item detail coming soon detail](/assets/readme-images/features/large-13-coming-soon.png)